-Uric acid levels predict death in acute coronary syndromeApril 20th, 2012 in Cardiology /
+Uric acid levels predict death in acute coronary syndromeApril 20, 2012 in Medicine & Health / Cardiology

 (HealthDay) -- Elevated uric acid levels are predictive of one-year mortality in patients with acute coronary syndrome, according to a study published in the May 1 issue of The American Journal of Cardiology.